 CoachHub: What do you think are the essential skills for being a good leader today?

-Managers usually want self-organised and motivated employees.
+Managers usually want self-organized and motivated employees.
 To achieve this, the environment should be based on trust.
 Leaders need to learn to let go and hand over responsibilities so their employees can try new things and take responsibility.

 In order to create a trusting relationship, a conducive attitude is required on the part of both the employee and the manager.
 Competencies such as active listening, clear and complete communication (such as the meaningfulness of the activity) are particularly important, as is the promotion of collaboration and of course, the willingness for self-reflection and further development.
 The latter applies both to oneself and to team members.
 In my opinion, a good manager acts as a mentor at eye level and ideally will involve their team in the decision-making processes.